outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 Please make sure */etc/wireguard/INTERFACE.conf* file exist.

-**ATTENTION**: The configuration file of *wg-quick* introduces a few extra items (i.e. internal IP, DNS) to format understood by *wg* in order to configure additional attribute of WireGuard interface.
-It handles the values that it understands, and then it passes the remaining ones directly to *wg setconf*.
+*Attention*: the configuration file of *wg-quick* introduces a few extra arguments (i.e. internal IP, DNS) to format understood by *wg* in order to configure additional attributes. *wg-quick* handles the values that it understands, and then passes the rest directly to *wg setconf*.
 Especially, *wg-quick* update system route table automatically.

 Here is an client example: